openmpf/openmpf-docker/CLI_RUNNER.md

 ### Technical Information ###
 The CLI runner behaves like a typical command line program, but the jobs are actually executed by a server process.
-Some component load large model files.
+Some components load large model files.
 When running short jobs, loading the model can take longer than the job itself.
 A server process is used so that a single component instance can be re-used across multiple runs.
 When a job is received, it is either assigned to an idle ExecutorProcess or a new ExecutorProcess is created.
 There is no queueing and no limit